oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 access token; hence, detailed recommendations about the means of guaranteeing access token integrity protection are outside the scope of this specification.
 The access token integrity protection MUST be sufficient to prevent the token from being modified.
+One example of an encoding and signing mechanism for access tokens is described in {{I-D.ietf-oauth-access-token-jwt}}.

 To deal with access token redirects, it is important for the authorization server to include the identity of the intended recipients (the